OctopusDeploy/docs/src/pages/docs/deployments/custom-scripts/powershell-core.md

 modDate: 2023-01-01
 title: PowerShell Core
 description: Enabling PowerShell Core.
+icon: fa-regular fa-file-code
 navOrder: 109
 ---

-In Octopus Version **2019.10.0** we released support for PowerShell Core.
 This feature will allow you to execute your PowerShell scripts on Linux deployment targets with PowerShell Core installed.
 When executing a PowerShell script as a part of a step, you can now specify whether Octopus should use Windows PowerShell or PowerShell Core during Windows deployments.
 For information on how this affects proxy configuration, [see here](/docs/infrastructure/deployment-targets/proxy-support/#powershell-core-scripts).

 :::div{.hint}
 **Non-default install location**